rachelmichaela/dotfiles/README.md

 ### About `dotfiles`

-`dotfiles` is a modest collection of dotfiles that I have put together to augment my macOS, FreeBSD, and GNU/Linux environments.
+`dotfiles` is a modest collection of dotfiles that I have put together to augment my GNU/Linux, FreeBSD, and other environments.

 As an individual who frequently reinstalls operating systems or has to use new systems temporarily, having a collection of configuration files that I can